Bury Bar Frame locomotive: Boilers

 Bury engines were also notable for their round topped "haystack" fireboxes from 1830 until mid-1847; thereafter Bury, Curtis & Kennedy's engines were fitted with a raised but straight-topped firebox.
 The boiler pressure was gradually increased from 50 psi in the 1830s to a maximum of 85 psi by about 1850.

 Advantages and disadvantages

 While Bury's four-wheeled engines were criticised for their alleged lack of strength and power they were in practice fast, reliable, low maintenance, and performed well on the typical 50-ton trains of the 1830s.
-In general they were superior to the type Stephenson six-wheelers of the same period that despite appearances had smaller boilers, poor weight distribution, and less longevity.
-The design was emulated by a number of manufacturers, and they lasted on the London & North Western Railway until the 1860s, and on other lines until much later.
-The main problem with them (and with other inside-cylinder engines) was the breakage of the crank axle but this was a rare occurrence with Bury's engines.
+In general they were superior to the type Stephenson six-wheelers of the same period that despite appearances had smaller boilers, poor weight distribution, and shorter working life.
+The design was emulated by a number of manufacturers, and they lasted on the London and North Western Railway until the 1860s and on other lines until much later.
+Their main problem (as with other inside-cylinder locomotives) was the breakage of the crank axle, but this was a rare occurrence with Bury's engines.